ElDeveloper/keystats/README.md

 bundle identifier (`Safari` -> `com.apple.Safari`).
 - Shows a plot with the number of keystrokes per day in the past 29 days.
 - Click on the bars to get the full date it represents.
+- Shows a plot with the average number of keystrokes per week.

 ### Icon